gnoose/datafeeds-shared/docs/migrating_scrapers.md

 1. Look in `gridium_tasks/data_sources/scrapers` for a module named after your utility.
 There should be a file called `task.py` or similar, containing a celery task definition.

-2. Inside `datafeeds/datasources`, create a file named after your utility that defines a function called `datafeed`.
+2. You now need to add a function `datafeed` that allows your scraper to be launched.
+For scrapers, this function should be in the module `datafeeds.scrapers.<your scraper module>`.
+For urjanet feeds, this function should be in the module `datafeeds.urjanet.datasource.<your scraper module>`.
 This function plays a role similar to the celery task definition; namely, it creates whatever configuration object is needed to launch the API/Web Scraper code.
  The body of the `datafeed` function should be almost the same as the celery task you are replacing.
 Use `run_datafeed` instead of `launch`.

 3. At this point, the IDE is likely flagging several errors, because the scraper and configuration objects are not defined in the repo yet.
 This is good; all that remains to do now is fix each undefined value/object/function error.